-- 2-B. Exceptions.
-Upon request, the commissioner may grant the holder of a limited-purpose aquaculture license an exception to the requirement in subsection 2 that the license holder provide direct supervision of unlicensed individuals assisting the license holder in the licensed activities at the license holder's limited-purpose aquaculture license site.
-The commissioner may grant exceptions to: - A. A license holder who is also the holder of or a majority shareholder in a corporation that holds a lease issued pursuant to section 6072, 6072-A or 6072-B; - B. A license holder using specific gear types as specified in rule; or
+2-B. Exceptions.
+Upon request, the commissioner may grant the holder of a limitedpurpose aquaculture license an exception to the requirement in subsection 2 that the license holder provide direct supervision of unlicensed individuals assisting the license holder in the licensed activities at the license holder's limited-purpose aquaculture license site.
+The commissioner may grant exceptions to:

+A. A license holder who is also the holder of or has an ownership interest in an entity, including as a shareholder in a corporation, that holds a lease issued pursuant to section 6072, 6072-A or 6072-B;

+B. A license holder using specific gear types as specified in rule; or

-C. A license holder who has applied for a lease under section 6072 or 6072-A for an 1 2 area that includes the area authorized by the license holder's existing limited-purpose 3 aquaculture license.
-4 The commissioner may adopt rules to implement this subsection, including, but not limited to, establishing requirements for an application for an exception and the reasons for which 5 an exception may be granted.
-6 7 Sec.
-15. 12 MRSA §6072-C, sub-§6, as amended by PL 2009, c.
-229, §7, is further 8 amended to read:
+C. A license holder who has applied for a lease under section 6072 or 6072-A for an area that includes the area authorized by the license holder's existing limited-purpose aquaculture license.

+The commissioner may adopt rules to implement this subsection, including, but not limited to, establishing requirements for an application for an exception and the reasons for which an exception may be granted.

+Sec.
+15. 12 MRSA §6072-C, sub-§2-C is enacted to read:

+2-C. Primary assistant.
+The holder of a limited-purpose aquaculture license may designate one unlicensed individual as a primary assistant.
+Notwithstanding subsection 2, a primary assistant may conduct the licensed activities without the direct supervision of the license holder.
+If an individual is designated by the license holder as a primary assistant, the limited-purpose aquaculture license on which the individual is designated a primary assistant may hold under subsection 2-A, paragraph G. An individual may be the primary assistant on no more than 4 limited-purpose aquaculture licenses.

+Sec.
+16. 12 MRSA §6072-C, sub-§6, as amended by PL 2009, c.
+229, §7, is further amended to read:

-- 6. Fee.
+6. Fee.
 The application fee for a resident limited-purpose aquaculture license is \$50 \$100 and \$300 for a nonresident limited-purpose aquaculture license is \$400.
 The application fee is nonrefundable.
-All fees collected under this subsection must be deposited in the Aquaculture Research Fund established in section 6081. - Sec.
-16. 12 MRSA §6072-C, sub-§8, as amended by PL 2017, c.
-159, §6, is further amended to read: - 8.
-Rules.
+All fees collected under this subsection must be deposited in the Aquaculture Research Fund established in section 6081.

+Sec.
+17. 12 MRSA §6072-C, sub-§8, as amended by PL 2017, c.
+159, §6, is further amended to read:

+8. Rules.
 The commissioner shall adopt rules to implement this section, including, but not limited to, rules establishing the type of gear that is approved aquaculture gear for the purposes of a limited-purpose aquaculture license, minimum standards for maintaining gear, methods of gear identification and license application and review procedures.
 The commissioner may adopt rules to limit the period of the year during which license applications may be submitted.
 Rules adopted under this section are routine technical rules pursuant to Title 5, chapter 375, subchapter 2-A.

 Sec.
-17. 12 MRSA §6085, sub-§7 is enacted to read:
+18. 12 MRSA §6085, sub-§7 is enacted to read: